blumenbach/iiif-builder/HOWTO.md

 - fcrepo serialization should be installed in karaf.
 - enable saving binaries to a directory accessible to djatoka (/media/fcrepo).

 ### 1. Create Containers in Fedora for the edition objects:
+ if it does not exist, create top container ("edition") first
  - root
 - canvas
 - sequence